Church Ministries Concentration | West Coast Baptist College

 Contemporary Theology

-This course provides a look at the various positions today, from fundamentalism to modernism.
-Special emphasis will be given to the challenges facing fundamentalism.
-The course will also examine the expanding influence of the charismatic movement, its push toward ecumenicalism, and the eventual one-world church.
+This course provides a look at the various positions today, from Fundamentalism to Post-modernism.
+Special emphasis will be given to the challenges facing Fundamentalism today.
+This course will also examine the expanding influence of the Charismatic movement, the modern push toward ecumenicalism, and how to navigate current trends in ministry.
 Prerequisite: EN 102

 AP 402 2